DavyR01/Make_Sense_Project/CONFIG.md

 On se sert du package serve et on spécifie le port 5173 sur lequel le serveur frontend écoute.

 5) In production environment, about pictures, take care to import them properly to get a nice display.

+6) Differences between ESModules and CommonJS Modules :
+   1. ES : `import path from "path";`
+   2. CommonJS : `const path = require("path"); `

+With a `vite.config.js` file, I can use CommonJS Modules & ES Modules as I wish
+Otherwise, with a `vite.config.mjs` file, It is mandatory to use only ES Modules.